[Last updated 3rd February, 2017]

 FODMAPs are short-chain carbohydrates that can cause digestive stress in those who are sensitive.

-A low FODMAP diet is an effective strategy to relieve this issue.
-It’s actually the most reliable and well-studied method of treating Irritable Bowel Syndrome (IBS).
+A low FODMAP diet is the most reliable and well-studied method of treating Irritable Bowel Syndrome (IBS).

-It makes sense then that a low FODMAP diet would be extremely effective for treating reflux.
-And anecdotal evidence confirms this.
+It doesn’t quite make sense that a low FODMAP diet would be effective for treating reflux, but the anecdotal evidence suggests otherwise.

 Lose Weight and Exercise